akash-dt/DSCI-6612-Graph-Navigation/README.md

 - dy is the absolute difference in y-coordinates between the current node and the goal<br />

 Comparison :
-For comparison, the same pair of start and end nodes are given to all a* with heuristic and Depth First Search Search and Breath First Search search algorithm.
+For comparison, the same pair of start and end nodes are given to all a* with the heuristic and Depth First Search Search and Breath First Search algorithm.
 The number of nodes expanded and the shortest distance found is used as an evaluation methodology to find the most efficient algorithm.

 Visualization:
 Each implementation is visualized using the folium library to create a map plot of the graph, the number of nodes expanded, and the shortest path found.